Top 6 Best Baseball Card Brands

 - Upper Deck

 Topps has long been one of the industry giants of sports trading cards, with plenty of representation in all of the four major sports in the US, but they are most well-known for their baseball card line.
 They started making baseball cards in 1951, and their 1952 Mickey Mantle card is one of the most sought-after cards in the collecting world today.
 Topps produces cards that are typically seen as the industry standard in regard to the size of the card and the inclusion of players' stats on the back.

 The company initially started by selling chewing gum in the 1930s.
 However, Topps eventually expanded into baseball cards.
 As their popularity and success grew, they didn't stop and ultimately became a top company in football, basketball, and hockey trading cards.
 In 2010, Topps became the only card manufacturer to have a licensing deal to officially partner with the MLB, which speaks to the company's quality as a whole.

-While still a relative newcomer to the baseball card scene, with the company only starting to make cards in 2009, Panini has quickly cemented itself as one of the few competitors to last to this day and challenge Topps in terms of sales and popularity.
+Making cards since 2009, Panini has quickly cemented itself as one of the few competitors to last to this day and challenge Topps in terms of sales and popularity.
 Today, the brand finds most of its success with the Donruss Playoff cards rights they purchased in 2009; this line has stood the test of time and is seen as valuable to collectors on the market.

 Before its success in the baseball card market, Panini was an established brand as far back as 1961 and had previously held immense popularity in Italy's soccer and sticker market, on which their company was founded.
 One of the main differences that set Panini apart is that they have no licensing agreement with the MLB and therefore are not allowed to use team names or logos on their cards.